WilliamBonvini/PolimiNotes/Database_2/notes.md

 If such graph is cyclic, consider the cycles that are due to blind writes.
 Switch such writes (switch the direction of the arrow).
 If now the graph is acyclic we can say it is in VSR.

+***What's an easy way to build a View Equivalent serial schedule?***
+Look at the conflict graph and find a node that does not have any incoming arc.
+Select it and delete all its outcoming arcs.
+Repeat the procedure until you have considered all the nodes of the graph.

 <div style="page-break-after: always;"></div>